-With just over three weeks to go before the bar exam, the stress can kick up to new levels.
+With just over four weeks to go before the bar exam, the stress can kick up to new levels.
 One reason for the stress may be from having taken simulated MBE exams.

 First thing's first: practice exam scores are hugely important in MBE success.
 It is imperative that you get used to answering hundreds of MBE questions before you sit for the real thing.
 With that said, although MBE practice exams are a good measure of what you know and don’t know, they can be particularly stress-inducing